kjrobin32/phase-0-tracks/version-control/git-definitions.md

 **Instructions: ** Define each of the following Git concepts.

 * What is version control?
 Why is it useful?
-* Rersion control is where you have muliple version of the same code.  *It allows you to go through different version for historical data.
+* Version control is where you have muliple version of the same code.  *It allows you to go through different version for historical data.

 * What is a branch and why would you use one?